promises-aplus/promises-spec/README.md

 1. Implementations may allow `promise2 === promise1`, provided the implementation meets all requirements.
 Each implementation should document whether it can produce `promise2 === promise1` and under what conditions.

-1. The mechanism by which `promise2` assumes the state of `returnedPromise` is not specified.
-One reasonable approach is to call `returnedPromise.then(fulfillPromise2, rejectPromise2)`, where:
+1. The mechanism by which `promise2` assumes the state of `x` is not specified.
+One reasonable approach is to call `x.then(fulfillPromise2, rejectPromise2)`, where:
     1. `fulfillPromise2` is a function which fulfills `promise2` with its first parameter.
     1. `rejectPromise2` is a function which rejects `promise2` with its first parameter.

-    Given that `returnedPromise` may not be Promises/A+-compliant, but could instead be any object with a `then` method, it isn't always possible to satisfy the requirement of `promise2` assuming the same state as `returnedPromise`.
+    Given that `x` may not be Promises/A+-compliant, but could instead be any object with a `then` method, it isn't always possible to satisfy the requirement of `promise2` assuming the same state as `x`.
 Thus, the procedure here represents a best-faith effort.

 ---